Our School Councillors work together to make Highfield the best it can be.

 - The School Council is a group of children who attend meetings and discuss how to make the school better.
 They are good role models for the children at Highfield.

-- Year 6 Councillors have special jobs – Secretary, Chair, Vice Chair and Treasurer.
+- Year 6 Councillors have special jobs – Secretary, Chair, Vice Chair.

 - The Secretary writes the agenda, types up the minutes of the meetings and makes sure everyone knows when the meetings are.